 About the author: Tom Standage is digital editor at The Economist, overseeing the magazine's website, Economist.com, and its smartphone, tablet and e-reader editions.
 Before that he was business affairs editor, running the back half of the magazine, and he previously served as business editor, technology editor and science correspondent.
-Tom is also the author of five history books, including "An Edible History of Humanity" (2009), "A History of the World in Six Glasses" (2005), a New York Times bestseller, and "The Victorian Internet" (1998), described by the Wall Street Journal as a "dot-com cult classic".
+Tom is also the author of five history books, including "An Edible History of Humanity" (2000).
+"A History of the N including "An Edible History of Humanity" (2009), "A History of the World in Six Glasses" (2005), a New York Times bestseller, and "The Victorian Internet" (1998), described by the Wall Street Journal as a "dot-com cult classic".
 He writes the video-game column for Intelligent Life, The Economist's lifestyle magazine, is a regular commentator on BBC radio, and has written for other publications including the Guardian, the Daily Telegraph, the New York Times and Wired.
 He holds a degree in engineering and computer science from Oxford University, and is the least musical member of a musical family.
 He is married and lives in London with his wife and children, and is currently working on his next book, on the prehistory of social media.
 It is entitled "Writing on the Wall: Social Media - The First 2,000 Years" (scheduled for release on Oct 15, 2013).